Data Processing Addendum (1.1)

 The Processor shall maintain human oversight of its own AI-assisted development and operational processes to ensure the integrity and security of the Services.

-If the Controller integrates the Services into an AI-driven process or application, the Controller is solely responsible for its usage and compliance with applicable laws, such as the EU AI Act.
-This includes ensuring human oversight of AI-driven decisions, monitoring for risks, and completing any required assessments.
+If the Controller integrates the Services into an AI-driven process or application, the Controller is solely responsible for its usage and compliance with applicable laws (e.g., the EU AI Act).
+This includes, but is not limited to: ensuring human oversight of AI-driven decisions, monitoring for algorithmic bias or risks, and completing all required regulatory impact assessments.

 6. SUB-PROCESSORS